lammps/lammps/doc/src/compute_stress_mop.rst

 and :math:`t` are one on either side of the plane, and uses the velocity at time :math:`t-\Delta t/2` given by the velocity Verlet algorithm.

-Between one and three keywords can be used to indicate which contributions to the stress must be computed: kinetic stress (kin), configurational stress (conf), and/or total stress (total).
+Between one and six keywords can be used to indicate which contributions to the stress must be computed: total stress (total),  kinetic stress (kin), configurational stress (conf), stress due to bond stretching (bond), stress due to angle bending (angle) and/or due to pairwise non-bonded interactions (pair).
+The last three keywords are currently available only for the stress/mop command and not the stress/mop/profile.

 NOTE 1: The configurational stress is computed considering all pairs of atoms where at least one atom belongs to group group-ID.